 Of course nobody in the NHS works truly autonomously.
-Patient care is delivered by teams usually led by consultants but a number of people contribute to the care of a patient.
+Patient care is delivered by teams usually led by consultants and at times by SAS doctors, but a number of people contribute to the care of a patient.
 However, under certain circumstances, there is an opportunity for SAS grades to work with increased autonomy.

-SAS grades provide experienced, specialist care, often within multi-disciplinary teams.
+SAS grades provide experienced, specialist care, often within multidisciplinary teams.
 This includes the management of complex cases and spending time and effort reflecting on and reviewing patient care activities so that quality and safety improve continuously.
 SAS grades are also involved in teaching, training, researching, management as appropriate to their skills and experience.
 They are also engaged in developing local services.